Esri/arcgis-maps-sdk-java-samples/map/read-geopackage/README.md

 2. Load the `GeoPackage` with `GeoPackage.loadAsync`.
 3. Create raster layers for each of these with `new RasterLayer(geoPackageRaster)`.
 4. Add each layer to the map as an operational layer with `map.getOperationalLayers().add(layer)`.
-5. When it's done loading, get the `GeoPackageFeatureTable`s inside with `geoPackage .getGeoPackageFeatureTables()`.
+5. When it's done loading, get the `GeoPackageFeatureTable`s inside with `geoPackage.getGeoPackageFeatureTables()`.
 6. For each feature table, create a feature layer with `new FeatureLayer(featureTable)`.
 7. You can also get the `GeoPackageRaster`s inside using `GeoPackage.getGeoPackageRasters()`.